d-atienza/d-atienza/README.md

 Q: List the films in which 'Harrison Ford' has appeared.
 There are 3 tables: actor, movie, casting
 Syntax:
 select movie.title
-FROM movie // the attribute you're asking for will have to come FROM that specific table (in this case 'movie')
+from actor

 inner join casting
+actorid = actor.id

+inner join movie
 on movie.id = casting.movieid

-inner join actor
-on actorid = actor.id

 where actor.name = 'Harrison Ford'